 All images purchased by the client will be licensed by the photographer for use now and in any further projects carried out solely by the existing client.

-On the client’s death or bankruptcy or (if the client is a company) in the event of a resolution, petition or order for winding-up being made against it, or if a receiver or an administration is appointed, any licence granted shall immediately cease.
+On the client’s death or bankruptcy or (if the client is a company) in the event of a resolution, petition or order for winding-up being made against it, or if a receiver or an administration is appointed, or if the client sells the business on to a third party, any licence granted shall immediately cease.

 If an image has been commissioned by an advertising agency or other party on behalf of a client, then the advertising agency or other party may not assign rights to anyone other than the original client for whom the work was commissioned.